• Skip to primary navigation

 • Chop one small onion.

-• Remove from heat and add two cups of cheese of your choice.
-Mix in well and serve.
+• Remove from heat and add 2 cups of cheddar or Velveeta cheese.
+Mix well and serve.

 Your Own Private Notes